Center for Innovation Research

 All of the quantitative data comes from publicly available records, including the US Census, local building department databases, city and county assessing rolls, and state crime reports.
 Once the quantitative information is collected; qualitative research – in the form of interviews – is conducted with local economic officials from top-performing communities to gain a better understanding of successful policies and procedures.

-If you are a Township, City, or Village that wishes to share in the best practices of communities to promote entrepreneurial growth and economic development, contact Tim Davis at 313.593.4060, or Tim Davis, for more information and a login to include your community in the project
+If you are a Township, City, or Village that wishes to share in the best practices of communities to promote entrepreneurial growth and economic development, contact Tim Davis at 313.593.4060 or email@example.com, for more information and a login to include your community in the project

 To see our top performers and how they excel, please visit the archive section.